Tips for Surviving PTA School: Expectations, Requirements, and Challenges

-Although there are no standard admission requirements for a Physical Therapist Assistant education, many do require a good grade point average, observations in a physical therapy clinic, and a letter of reference from a physical therapist.
+Although there are no standard admission requirements for a Physical Therapist Assistant education, many require a good grade point average, observations in a physical therapy clinic, and a letter of reference from a Physical Therapist.

 At most schools, the clinical and immunization requirements for their healthcare programs lower risk and ensure everyone’s safety.
-More specifically, students will rotate at a clinical site that requires documentation of certain immunizations.
+More specifically, students will rotate at a clinical site requiring certain immunizations.

 For example, below are some of the required vaccinations for Provo College’s PTA program:

-- Twinrix or Hepatitis B completed series or titer within the last 10 years.
-Documentation that the Hepatitis B vaccinations series has been started must be provided before starting Documentation that the Hepatitis B series has been completed must be provided within eight months following the first injection.
+- Twinrix or Hepatitis B completed series or titer within the last ten years.
+Documentation that the Hepatitis B series has been completed must be provided within eight months following the first injection.

-- Negative Two Step TB (PPD) within the last year.
-If previously tested positive, negative chest x-ray within past 2 years, or QuntiFERONGold Test.
-TB test, chest x-rays and QuantiFERON tests must be renewed annually.
+- Negative Two Step TB (PPD)within the last year.
+If you previously tested positive, provide a negative chest x-ray within the past two years or QuntiFERONGold Test.
+TB test, chest x-rays, and QuantiFERON tests must be renewed annually.

-- Varicella Titer showing immunity or vaccination (2 doses if given after age 13).
+- Varicella Titer showing immunity or vaccination (two doses if given after age 13).

 Is PTA School Hard?

-You may be wondering: Just how hard is Physical Therapist Assistant school compared to other degrees?
-First, consider your natural gifts as well as your personality type, interests, and motivations.
-If you have a strong desire to serve individuals in your community, maintain a basic aptitude in the sciences, and enjoy working with your hands, you will likely thrive in PTA school and healthcare in general.
+You may wonder: How hard is Physical Therapist Assistant school compared to other degree programs?
+First, consider your natural gifts, personality, interests, and motivations.
+If you have a strong desire to serve individuals in your community, have an aptitude for science, and enjoy working with your hands, you will likely thrive in PTA school and healthcare.

-Like most medical programs, PTA courses often require intense study.
-Because individual skills vary so greatly, a class that one student finds quite easy may be a challenge for another student.
+Like most medical programs, PTA courses require intense study.
+Because individual skills vary so greatly, a class that one student finds relatively easy may be challenging for another student.
 However, some courses are well known for their difficulty.
 They typically include the following subjects:

 - Anatomy and Physiology

 So, how difficult is PTA school?
 It depends on who you ask.
 Some find it difficult, while others find it very manageable.
-All PTA students face challenges in their programs, but it’s the ones who don’t give up that succeed.
+All PTA students face challenges in their programs, but those who don’t give up succeed.